-The analysis of potential impacts from mobile source emissions would consider locations where the incremental increase of project-generated traffic is greatest and the potential for impact is greatest.
+The analysis of potential impacts from mobile source emissions would consider locations where the incremental increase in of traffic due to project-generated trips traffic is would be greatest and the potential for impact is greatest.
 The mobile source analyses will consist of the following:

 - A. Collection and summary of existing ambient air quality data for the study area.
 Specifically, ambient air quality monitoring data published by NYSDEC will be compiled for the analysis of existing conditions.
-Appropriate background levels will be selected. - B. Selection of analysis and receptor locations.
+Appropriate Relevant background levels will be reported-selected. - B. Selection of analysis sites and receptor locations.
 The critical intersections in the study area will be selected based on the traffic analysis.
-CO and PM{2.5} levels at multiple receptor locations sites will be analyzed in accordance with CEQR Technical Manual guidelines. - C. Selection of the dispersion model.
-The U.S. Environmental Protection Agency (EPA)'s CAL3QHC model would be used for CO analysis and the refined CAL3QHCR intersection model will be used for the $PM{2.5}$ analysis.
-For the $PM{2.5}$ analysis, five recent years of meteorological data from LaGuardia Airport and concurrent upper air data from Brookhaven, New York will be considered. - D. Selection of emission calculation methodology and "worst-case" meteorological conditions.
-Vehicular cruise and idle emissions for the dispersion modeling will be computed using EPA's MOBILE6.2 model, assuming a temperature of 50°F.
+CO and PM{2.5} concentrations levels at multiple receptor analysis locations sites will be analyzed in accordance with CEQR Technical Manual guidelines. - C. Selection of the dispersion model.
+The U.S. Environmental Protection Agency (EPA)'s CAL3QHC model would be used for CO analysis and the refined CAL3QHCR intersection model will be used for the PM{2.5} analysis.
+For the PM{2.5} analysis, five recent years of meteorological data from LaGuardia Airport and concurrent upper air data from Brookhaven, New York will be used-considered. - D. Selection of eEmission calculation methodology and "worst-case" meteorological conditions.
+Vehicular cruise and idle emissions for the dispersion modeling will be computed using EPA's MOBILE6.2 model, assuming a temperature of 50°F. - E. Calculation of PM levels.
+At each mobile source analysis-receptor site, maximum PM{2.5} 24-hour and annual concentration increments will be determined for the future conditions without the proposed project and the future conditions with the proposed project. - F. Comparison of modeled CO and PM{2.5} levels with guidance criteria.
+PM{2.5} increments will be compared to the City's PM{2.5} interim guidance criteria thresholds.
+Future pollutant levels with and without the proposed project will be compared with the National Ambient Air Quality Standards (NAAQS) to determine compliance with standards, while pollutant level increments would be compared to the City's CO de minimis criteria and the PM{2.5} interim guidance criteria, to determine the potential mobile source impacts of the proposed project. - G. Analysis of emissions at ferry terminals: Emissions from the additional ferry boat activity that would result from the proposed project would be analyzed.
+Emissions of NO_x, PM10, and PM{2.5} would be calculated using information on existing ferry engines ferries and the anticipated ferry schedules.
+Dispersion modeling would be performed using the EPA AERMOD Model, with five years of recent meteorological data.

-- E. Calculation of PM levels.
-At each mobile source receptor site, maximum $PM{2.5}$ 24-hour and annual concentration increments will be determined for the future conditions without the proposed project and the future conditions with the proposed project. - F. Comparison of modeled CO and $PM{2.5}$ levels with guidance criteria. $PM{2.5}$ increments will be compared to the City's $PM{2.5}$ interim guidance criteria thresholds.
-Future pollutant levels with and without the proposed project will be compared with the National Ambient Air Quality Standards (NAAQS) to determine compliance with standards, while pollutant level increments would be compared to the City's CO de minimis criteria and the $PM{2.5}$ interim guidance criteria, to determine the potential mobile source impacts of the proposed project. - G. Analysis of emissions at ferry terminals: Emissions from the additional ferry boat activity that would result from the proposed project would be analyzed.
-Emissions of NO_x , PM{10} , and $PM{2.5}$ would be calculated using information on existing ferries and the anticipated ferry schedules.
-Dispersion modeling would be performed using the EPA AERMOD Model, with five years of recent meteorological data. - H. Mesoscale Analysis.
+- H. Mesoscale Analysis.
 If based on the number and length of project generated trips, an analysis of mesoscale or regional emissions is warranted, the emissions would be assessed with respect to the applicable State Implementation Plan. - I. Mitigation.
 Examine mitigation measures, as necessary.